 Welcome to Flip City.
 It’s a small town: a convenience store, a hospital, a factory, a central park, and a few residents.
 But you’ve got big plans.
 Raise money to expand and improve your city, but watch out that you don’t make your residents too unhappy!

 At a glance: Flip City is a micro-deck-building game for 1 to 4 players, ages 8 and up, and takes 30-50 minutes to play.
-It retails for $19.95 and is currently available for pre-order from Tasty Minstrel Games, and should be showing up on retailer shelves very soon.
+It retails for $19.95 and is currently available from Tasty Minstrel Games.
 It was originally from Taiwanese publisher Homosapiens Lab (under the title Design Town) and has been licensed by TMG for sale in the US.

 86 double-sided building cards: